Disneyland Moves Out Resort Hotel Reservations To Beginning Of July

 This announcement does not state that the parks will remain closed through to that date, but guests cannot book resort rooms before it arrives.
 If something changes, guests will be able to modify their bookings if the Disneyland Resort opens before or after that date.

-Guests cannot make new reservations for the three resort hotels – Disneyland Hotel, Grand Californian, Paradise Pier – before July, but that isn’t all.
-If a guest already has a current reservation in place, it cannot be modified to any date before July 1 as well.
+Guests cannot make new reservations for the three resort hotels — Disneyland Hotel, Grand Californian, Paradise Pier — before July, but that isn’t all.
+If a guest already has a current reservation in place, it cannot be modified to any date before July 1.

 At the end of March, bookings for both Walt Disney World and Disneyland were not able to be booked before June 1.
 For now, the resort in Central Florida remains set on that date for available bookings at their hotels, and they have not changed their stance.